mcrolins/spreadsheet/README.md

-# spreadsheet
+# Functional programming spreadsheet
+Functional Programming is a popular approach to software development.
 In Functional Programming, developers organize code into smaller functions, then combine those functions to build complex programs.

+In this spreadsheet application project, I learnt about parsing and evaluating mathematical expressions, implementing spreadsheet functions, handling cell references, and creating interactive web interfaces.
+I learnt how to dynamically update the page based on user input.

+This project will cover concepts like the map(), find(), and includes() methods and the parseInt() function.